How to Use mkdir, touch, and echo - Create Files in Linux

 $ ls

-documents downloads memo.txt practice pictures
+documents downloads memo.txt pictures practice

 Lina: memo.txt was created!
 But it's empty inside, right?